quinlan-lab/STRling/README.md

 - left: predicted left boundry of STR locus
 - right: predicted right boundry of STR locus
 - repeatunit: predicted STR repeat unit
-- allele1\_est: estimated size of the shorter allele supported by spanning reads (if any)
+- allele1\_est: estimated size of the shorter allele in repeat units, from spanning reads (if any)
-- allele2\_est: estimated size of the larger allele supported by anchored reads
+- allele2\_est: estimated size of the larger allele in repeat units, from anchored reads
 - total\_reads: number of reads supporting an expansion at this locus
 - spanning\_reads: number of reads that span the locus
 - spanning\_pairs: number of read pairs that span the locus